Kotlin While Loop

 }

-In this example, we initialize a variable count to 0.
-The while loop condition is count < 5, so as long as count is less than 5, the code block inside the loop will be executed.
-Inside the loop, we print the current value of count and then increment it by 1.
-This process continues until count reaches 5 and the loop terminates.
+In this example, count starts at 0.
+As long as count < 5, the code block inside the loop executes, printing the current value of count and incrementing it by 1.
+The loop terminates once count reaches 5.

 Infinite Loops with While Loop in Kotlin

-Infinite loops in Kotlin can be achieved using the while loop, which repeatedly executes a block of code as long as the specified condition remains true.
-This concept allows developers to create loops that continue indefinitely until a certain condition is met or a break statement is encountered.
+An infinite loop in Kotlin can be achieved with a while loop where the condition remains true.
+These loops repeat indefinitely until a condition is met or a break statement is used.

 }